Wakarusa River Valley Vision and Area Plan

 The learning phase also involved reviewing local and state plans and gathering insights from residents and experts connected to the Wakarusa River Valley, including Haskell students and faculty, environmental justice advocates, tourism and economic development perspectives, and conservation organizations.
 An invitation to complete an online survey was also mailed to property owners within the immediate project area.

-The results of Phase 1 learning are synthesized in the Existing Conditions Summary slide deck and will also appear in the forthcoming Charette workshop activities and scenarios.
+The results of Phase 1 learning are synthesized in the Existing Conditions Summary slide deck and were used to inform workshop activities and scenarios in Phase 2.

 Phase 2: Visioning